freeCodeCamp/chapter/CONTRIBUTING.md

     git checkout master
     ```

-2. Sync the latest changes from the Chapter upstream `master` branch to your local master branch.
+2. Sync the latest changes from the chapter upstream `master` branch to your local master branch.
+This is very important to avoid conflicts later.

     **Note:** If you have any outstanding Pull Request that you made from the `master` branch of your fork, you will lose them at the end of this step.
 You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should *always* work on a branch separate from master.

-    This step **will sync the latest changes** from the main repository of Chapter.
-This is very important to avoid conflicts later.
+    This step **will sync the latest changes** from the main repository of chapter.

     Update your local copy of the freeCodeCamp upstream repository:
     ```sh
     git fetch upstream
     ```

-    Hard reset your master branch with the Chapter master:
+    Hard reset your master branch with the chapter master:
     ```sh
     git reset --hard upstream/master
     ```